Code-Institute-Submissions/IFDMSP-A/README.md

 * Options are L = Low focus /  M = Med focus /  H = High focus
 * Note: Only two ('H') are available for use in each district.
 These essentially are your major focus and drive on a particular pledge message to the residents.
 Choose wisely!)

-* When you prioritize your pledges in a district , you will notice a change to "yellow" of the district "Newsflash" text.
+* When you prioritize your pledges in a district, you will notice a change to "yellow" of the district "Newsflash" text.
 This helps mark the fact that you have already worked on a district

 >## 7. ENTER CAMPAIGN